sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

 The first line imports the numpy module used to create and store the data.
 The second line creates a basic numpy array of values representing a sine wave.
-We can use this array along with a suitable time storing object (such as AstroPy `~astropy.time.core.Time` or a list of datetimes) to make a Panda `~pandas.core.frame.DataFrame`.
+We can use this array along with a suitable time storing object (such as AstroPy `~astropy.time` or a list of `datetime` objects) to make a Panda `~pandas.core.frame.DataFrame`.
 A suitable list of times must contain the same number of values as the data, this can be created using: ::

     >>> import datetime